 Do AI search engine affiliate platforms require FTC disclosure?

 Yes.
 Disclosure is required in both the US and EU whenever an affiliate link or sponsored placement appears in user-facing output, and the FTC treats AI-generated answer engine responses the same as blog posts and social media content.
-Developers using ChatAds, ChatAside, or any of the other platforms here are responsible for adding clear disclosure language near monetized content.
+Developers using ChatAds or any of the other platforms here are responsible for adding clear disclosure language near monetized content.
 Most platforms supply the links and placements but leave the actual disclosure copy to the developer.

 How do small AI search engine teams compare affiliate platforms on a tight budget?